kpradeep12/code-blogger/_posts/2020-11-23-spring-cloud-gateway-part-1.md

 * API gateway will listen on port 9091.
 * Configure routes under 'spring.cloud.gateway.routes' property.
 In this file, we configured one Route.
 * Route will have a unique id, destination URL, and a list of predicates or filters.
 In this case, we have one predicate.
-* Spring API gateway provides many predicates.
+* Spring cloud gateway provides many predicates.
 For example, some of them are Path, Header, Cookie, and Query.
 In our example, we used the Path predicate.
 Predicates are recognized by the predicate type (Path, Cookie, Header), followed by an equal sign (=), followed by argument values separated by commas (,).

 Run the application and execute a CURL command to make a get request on 'http://localhost:9091/get.'